 - Verify that your phone’s battery is fully charged or has at least 80% battery charge while doing the firmware installation.

-Step 1: Download the Marshmallow ROM and gapps zip files from the links provided.
+Step 1: Download the LineageOS 17 ROM and Gapps zip files from the links provided.

 Step 2: Connect your device to PC, and copy the ROM and gapps files to a separate folder on your phone’s internal storage.
 After copying the files, just disconnect the device from computer.